 Patrick A. Haberland

 Patrick A. Haberland serves as Partner, based out of the Frankfurt office and is the Managing Partner Life Science, Europe.
 Read more >

 Patrick A. Haberland serves as Partner, based out of the Frankfurt office and is the Managing Partner Life Sciences, Europe.

-Patrick has worked extensively in life sciences executive search as well as within the healthcare industry, and he has an in-depth understanding of business dynamics and executive talent demands within this sector.
+Patrick has worked extensively in life science executive search as well as within the healthcare industry, and he has an in-depth understanding of business dynamics and executive talent demands within this sector.

 SPECIALTY PRACTICE AREAS

 Patrick A. Haberland, partner at DHR International Neumann in our Frankfurt office, was featured in an article discussing supervisory boards in healthcare services.
 More >

 Boards of directors in healthcare have a great influence, especially on budget and personnel decisions.
 They are below average, not paid compared to similar positions in other sectors in many cases.
 And: The expertise to hospital-specific topics is in supervisory boards "partially rather weak".
 These are the findings of the first nationwide study on the situation of supervisory boards in health care, the consulting firm DHR International Neumann has done.
 For the study, "The role of the Supervisory Boards in Healthcare" 244 supervisory board members were contacted.
 Focus of the survey were chairman of academic, non-profit and community clinics.
 Focus of the study focused on the four areas "Relation of management / control intensity", "cast processes", "relation to management" and "acceptance and perception in the organization".
 More >